 ARTICLE V – GOVERNMENT

 Section 1 – Form

-The government of Emmanuel Baptist Church shall be congregational.
-The business of the church shall be transacted by the congregation in its bi-annual business meetings as defined in Article VI, Section 2.
-All interim business shall be transacted by the Deacons, except in such cases as should require special sessions of the congregation.
-The action of the Deacons shall be subject to the entire body.
+The government of Emmanuel Baptist Church shall be congregational in nature.
+The business of the church shall be led by the elders of the church and transacted by the congregation in its bi-annual business meetings as defined in Article VI, Section 4.
+All interim business shall be transacted by the officers of the church except in such cases as should require special sessions of the congregation.
+The action of the officers shall be subject to the entire body.

 Should any member of Emmanuel Baptist Church become an offense to the church, its name, and our Lord by reason of immoral or unchristian conduct, or by persistent breach of his/her covenant vows, or by gross impropriety, or misdemeanor in office, or by willfully promoting schism or discord in the church, the church may censure, reprimand, and/or excommunicate him/her from membership.
 Such action shall be taken only after every reasonable Christian means of reconciliation has been exhausted, and after due notice has been given of the charge made, and full opportunity provided for the person charged to speak in his/her own defense.
 Before taking action, the church shall hear all evidence that may be produced on both sides and a two-thirds majority vote of the members present and voting shall be required for a decision, which decision shall be final provided, however, that any person thus excommunicated may afterwards be restored to fellowship on confession of his/her fault and after having given evidence of true repentance, or upon the discovery that the person thus excommunicated was not guilty.
 If the person thus charged cannot be present when disciplinary action must be taken, the church shall act according to Scriptural principles and in the spirit of the above stated procedure.

 Emmanuel Baptist Church shall observe the calendar year, January 1 through December 31, as its church year.